Shopify Demand Planning & Inventory Forecasting Reports

 • Future: How many products do we need and when?

-What questions can inventory forecasting answer?
+What questions can Shopify inventory forecasting answer?

 Usually, each question and answer uses its own report.
 The overview of answers: